 All dentures, partial or full, get covered with biofilm over time.
 Biofilm is formed by dangerous bacteria like staphylococcus aureus and MRSA.
 These bacteria slowly make their way to the stomach where they might cause difficult-to-treat infections.
 The buildup of biofilm on dentures for long periods of time can cause serious diseases like respiratory problems, heart disease, and aspiration pneumonia.

 If anyone happens to get cuts inside the mouth while having biofilm on their dentures, it will lead to infections and systemic illness.
+That’s where the dangers of dirty dentures are.

 In order to get rid of the bacteria, you can zap the dentures in a microwave for around 3 minutes or you can soak them in 2% chlorhexidine gluconate for 10 minutes.
 Doing this will keep your dentures clean for up to a week.